Goose Plant for Monarch Caterpillars

 - Sow seeds directly after final frost (not recommended below zone USDA zone 8)

-- Soak seeds in hot water 24 hours before planting
+- Soak seeds in warm water 24 hours before planting

-- In annual zones, plants are a good option if you can find them locally or online
+- In annual zones, balloon plants are better if you can find them locally or online

 - Fastest growing annual milkweed